openstack-infra/zuul/doc/source/statsd.rst

       #. **job.<jobname>** subtree detailing per job statistics:

         #. **wait_time** counter and timer of the wait time, with the
-                   difference of the job start time and the launch time, in milliseconds.
+                   difference of the job start time and the execute time, in milliseconds.

 **zuul.pipeline.**